saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 For the simple average, the convention is to do this by multiplying with 12.

-For the geometric average approach, we obtain the annualized return by raising the product of total returns to the power 12 divided by the number of observations.
+For the geometric mean approach, we obtain the annualized return by raising the product of total returns to the power 12 divided by the number of observations.

 And for annualizing the volatility, the convention is to use the square root of time rule.
 It consists of multiplying the monthly volatility with the square root of 12.